 Duration: 4 hours.

-A newer food tour in Budapest, this tour is focused on exploring the historic Jewish Quarter and the delicious food available there.
 The Jewish Quarter is in Budapest’s 7th district and is one of the most interesting neighbourhoods in the city.
 You’ll find an amazing array of cafes, restaurants, ruin bars, markets, delicatessens, specialty coffee and old-style coffee houses.
-Your guide will give you an overview of Jewish history and culture in Budapest while tasting specialties at 4-6 venues, including a Jewish lunch meal.

 Budapest: Hungarian Whisky, Gin, and Pálinka Tasting